Healthcare in China: Current healthcare system

+Healthcare services in China are primarily provided by state-owned hospitals.
+State-owned hospitals provide services for approximately 90% of patients in China.
+Patients generally receive their outpatient care, including vaccination, at hospitals.

+State-owned hospitals are larger than private hospitals and have better physicians and medical equipment.
+The government regulates the price of services and wages for state-owned hospital personnel.

+Health insurance is primarily operated by local governments.

-The Chinese healthcare system maintains Traditional Chinese Medicine (TCM) and modern medicine as two parallel medical systems.
+The Chinese healthcare system maintains traditional Chinese medicine (TCM) and modern medicine as two parallel medical systems.
 The government invests in TCM research and administration, but TCM is challenged by having too few professionals with knowledge and skills and rising public awareness of modern or western models.

 Major cities have hospitals specializing in different fields and are equipped with some modern facilities.
 Public hospitals and clinics are available in cities.
 Their quality varies by location; the best treatment can usually be found in public city-level hospitals, followed by smaller district-level clinics.
 Many public hospitals in major cities have so-called V.I.P. wards or gāogàn bìngfáng (高干病房).
 These feature reasonably up-to-date medical technology and skilled staff.
 Most V.I.P. wards also provide medical services to foreigners and have English-speaking doctors and nurses.
 V.I.P. wards typically charge higher prices than other hospital facilities, but are still often cheap by Western standards.

 In addition to modern care, traditional Chinese medicine is also widely used, and there are Chinese medicine hospitals and treatment facilities located throughout the country.
 Dental care, cosmetic surgery, and other health-related services at Western standards are widely available in urban areas, though costs vary.
 Historically, in rural areas, most healthcare was available in clinics providing rudimentary care, with poorly trained medical personnel and little medical equipment or medications, though certain rural areas had far higher-quality medical care than others.
 However, the quality of rural health services has improved dramatically since 2009.
 In an increasing trend, healthcare for residents of rural areas unable to travel long distances to reach an urban hospital is provided by family doctors who travel to the homes of patients, which is covered by the government.